ITIKI'S Revised Electrical set up

 Control/Monitor

-The Solar Controller is a single 150/70 MPPT BlueTooth enabled.
+The Solar Controller is a single Victron 150/70 MPPT BlueTooth enabled.
 This would restrict us to wiring our solar panels in parallel but that is the best way to avoid shading issues.
 We apparently would have struggled to find space for wiring to have one controller for each panel.

 The basic Victron BMV 712 smart monitor, again BlueTooth enabled, monitors the battery SOC, including the starboard starter.
 You can check the battery and solar using the Victron App on your iPhone.